mathematicalthinking/encompass/UPGRADE_NOTES.md

 ## Placement of files

 1. **Template and Component files** should be co-located in the app/components folder rather than in the app/templates/components folder.
 The app/templates folder should be for route templates only.
-2.
+Note that many of the still-to be upgraded components are split between the folders; the upgraded ones have their hbs files in app/components.

 ## Imports